 - Call a Rabbit a "Smeerp": Some things have a different name on Krypton (at least, the illusory Krypton in Superman's mind) than they do on Earth, from the simpler things ("first-day" instead of birthday, "units" for minutes) to inventions analogous to Earth ones ("holofactor" for television, and "paragondola" which is a floating, wheel-less automobile).

-- Mongul breaks Wonder Woman's arm and mops the floor with her, then gets Superman in a death grip.
+- Did You Just Punch Out Cthulhu?: Mongul breaks Wonder Woman's arm and mops the floor with her, then gets Superman in a death grip.
 He finally gets taken out by Robin, who cleverly uses the Black Mercy as a weapon.
 A rare Big Damn Heroes moment for Jason Todd.

-- Dream Apocalypse: "You're my son and I'll always love you, but I don't think you're real..."
+- Dream Apocalypse: "You're my son and I'll always love you...
+But I don't think you're real."
 And once you wake up, all those you loved who were not real will be gone, of course.

 - Faux Affably Evil: "I understand that your society makes distinctions based on age and gender.
 Perhaps you can tell me which one of you it would be polite to kill first."